wp-plugins/quick-featured-images/README.txt

 If you want to use the option to **remove the first image in the content** then take a look the **premium version** [Quick Featured Images Pro](http://www.quickfeaturedimages.com/).

-The premium version offers you several approaches for **setting the first image as featured**:
+The **premium version** offers you several approaches for **setting the first image as featured**:

 1. **the first post image** if available in the media library
 2. **the first external post image**, download it and add it to the media library
 3. **the first attached image of a post**
 4. **the first image of a WordPress standard gallery**
 5. **the first image of a NextGen Gallery**.

+The **premium version** offers you two more options if you selected multiple images to set them as featured images in random order:

+1. **Use each selected image only once**.
+If there are more posts than selected images the remaining posts will not be changed.
+2. **Remove excess featured images** after all selected images are used.

 If you want to use these options then take a look the **premium version** [Quick Featured Images Pro](http://www.quickfeaturedimages.com/).